valocode/bubbly/website/docs/introduction/introduction.md

 The problem around Release Readiness is one of data.
 All the tools used in the software process produce data, and that data should be used to measure attributes such as feature-completeness, quality and security of your product.

-The real problem is that this data gets scattered all over the place which results in:
+The real problem is that this data gets scattered all over the place, which results in:

 1. Broken relationships across the data
 2. Non-standard interfaces which make accessing the data hard (sometimes impossible)